UNSSOR: Unsupervised Neural Speech Separation by Leveraging Over-determined Training Mixtures: Visualization of loss surface

-Fig.~\ref{loss_surface} visualizes the values of $\mathcal{L}_{\text{MC}}$ in (\ref{loss_leave_one_out}) based on a six-channel noisy-reverberant two-speaker mixture sampled from the SMS-WSJ dataset (see Section~\ref{sms_wsj_dataset} for the dataset details).
+Fig.~\ref{loss_surface} visualizes the values of $\mathcal{L}_{\text{MC}}$ in (\ref{loss_leave_one_out}) based on a six-channel noisy-reverberant two-speaker mixture sampled from the SMS-WSJ dataset (see Appendix~\ref{sms_wsj_dataset} for the dataset details).
 Let $C=2$ and suppose that the DNN estimates are

 where $\mu$ and $\nu \in \RR $ are bounded in the range $[0,1]$.
 Essentially, we use $\mu$ and $\nu$ to mimic the cases that the DNN produces (1) good separation (i.e., when $\mu\approx 1$ and $\nu \approx 0$, or $\mu\approx 0$ and $\nu \approx 1$); and (2) bad separation (i.e., when $\mu$ and $\nu$ are both away from $0$ and $1$, meaning that each estimate contains multiple speakers, and when $\mu \approx 0$ and $\nu \approx 0$, or $\mu \approx 1$ and $\nu \approx 1$, meaning that the two speakers are merged into one output and the other output does not contain any speakers).
 Fig.~\ref{loss_surface} enumerates $\mu$ and $\nu$ and plots the resulting separation results against the loss value of (\ref{loss_leave_one_out}).
 We can see the loss values are smallest when $\mu\approx 1$ and $\nu \approx 0$ or when $\mu\approx 0$ and $\nu \approx 1$ (i.e., when the speakers are successfully separated), and clearly larger otherwise.
 This indicates that minimizing the proposed loss function can encourage separation.